dsl-builders/google-spreadsheet-builder-starter/README.md

 <img src="https://github.com/dsl-builders/google-spreadsheet-builder-starter/blob/master/docs/images/import-gradle-2.png" alt="Import to IntelliJ 2">

-Whne IntelliJ IDEA is finished with downloading all the necessary libraries you should see the following structure in the _Project_ explorer.
+When IntelliJ IDEA is finished with downloading all the necessary libraries you should see the following structure in the _Project_ explorer.

 <img src="https://github.com/dsl-builders/google-spreadsheet-builder-starter/blob/master/docs/images/source-tree.png" alt="Source Structure" width="500">